rk8s-dev/rk8s/project/rkl/README.md

 Container: frontend runs successfully!
 Project test-compose starts successfully
 ```
-One the application is up and running, run `rkl compose ps` to check the status of all containers.
+Once the application is up and running, run `rkl compose ps` to check the status of all containers.

 ```bash
 $ rkl compose ps